 But what if there’s a better way to streamline workflow and manage paperwork?
 That’s the trillion-dollar question.

 In reality, tech has changed a lot about the logistics world.
 New apps are changing how we manage paperwork.
 New software platforms are already here with the potential to make life easier for everyone working on a delivery.

 Electronic BOLs are a hot area of logistics tech.
 They are creating streamlined workflows for drivers, back-office personnel, and fleet managers alike.
 In logistics, time is money.
 So, it follows that by saving more of the former, you yield more of the latter.
 Let’s find out more about how it’s done!

 The first thing to remember is that the bill of lading is a fancy way of saying receipt.
 The term “lading” is derived from the Old English word for “loading.”

-For starters, a BOL serves three functions as:
+As a refresher the BOL serves three functions:

 - A receipt of goods

 To clarify, a BOL is a legal document used between a shipper and a carrier.
 A BOL specifies the type, quantity, and destination of the freight a driver is carrying.